-Complying with Title VI, EJ, and Nondiscrimination Requirements and Preparing the MPO Triennial Title VI Report

-The MPO will continue to implement its Title VI program and respond to any requests made by MassDOT regarding changes to the program.
-MPO staff will also prepare and submit the triennial Title VI report to MassDOT as requested by the FTA and FHWA.
-The report documents the MPO's compliance with Title VI, EJ, and other nondiscrimination requirements.
+Complying with Title VI, EJ, and Nondiscrimination Requirements and Preparing the MPO Triennial Title VI Report documents the MPO's compliance with Title VI, EJ, and other nondiscrimination requirements.
 Although many TE program activities apply to all populations, regardless of the authority under which they are protected, the Boston Region MPO makes every effort to ensure that triennial reporting for Title VI and EJ are identified as such and the results reported separately.
 The triennial report will also include updates to the MPO's Language Assistance Plan, which guides the MPO's efforts to ensure that activities are accessible to people with LEP.